 Think pink aerolite price

 We have phoned around and received a think pink aerolite price.
 These prices come from a few different installers regarding the cost of aerolite.
 The price to have your home professionally installed does vary a bit between aerolite installers.
 From what we have gathered, the think pink aerolite price depends on a few factors.

-Of course, they have to take into account travel costs, difficulty of the job, which they all agree on.
-For example some areas might not be accessible through the man hole.
-Aerolite installers would have to enter the roof from the outside.
+Of course, they have to take into account travel costs, the difficulty of the job, which they all agree on.
+For example, some areas might not be accessible through the man hole.
+Fibreglass insulation installers would have to enter the roof from the outside.
 This will take longer to complete the installation which in turn can push the think pink aerolite price up slightly.

 When determining the think pink aerolite price.
 The climatic regions instituted by the new South African building laws also play a roll in the price.
 Different climatic regions require different thickness’s to be installed and each thickness has a different price.

 Furthermore, To sum up the price of think pink aerolite:

 - 100mm think pink aerolite price – between R55m2 and R65m2 (supplied and installed)

 - 135mm think pink aerolite price – between R70m2 and – R85m2 (supplied and installed)

 Additionally, you will also need to take the size of your home into account.
 The price will vary depending on the size.
 Smaller homes will get a higher price per m2 and larger homes will get a lower price.

 If your quotation is much lower than the prices above.
 Proceed with caution as the company that gave you the quotation is more than likely NOT a preferred installer.
 Moreover, there is a reason there are only a few preferred aerolite installers.
 Be careful who you let into your roof to do your installations.